Nothing

 #'

-#' `lmmModel()` relies in the assumption that tumor growth follows an exponential kinetics.
+#' `lmmModel()` will fit a linear mixed-effect model (LMM) assuming that the tumor growth follows an exponential kinetics.
 Any departure from this assumption can be tested using the diagnostics functions [`ranefDiagnostics()`],

 #' [`residDiagnostics()`], and [`ObsvsPred()`].